population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 8th wave of the Uganda National Panel Survey in 2019/20 (UNPS 2019/20).
 In UNPS 2019/20, respondents were asked to provide a phone number where they could be reached, either their own or that of a friend or neighbor.
-Originally, the goal was to ensure households could be reached in case they moved, but with the Covid lockdowns, the phone numbers became the basis for surveying households.
-Of the 2,386 households that provided a phone number, 2,225 were successfully interviewed for round 1 of the UHFS.
+Originally, the goal was to ensure households could be reached in case they moved, but with the COVID-19 lockdowns, the phone numbers became the basis for surveying households.
+Of the 2,386 households that provided a phone number, 2,225 were successfully interviewed for Round 1 of the UHFS.
 The head of the household was typically the respondent.
 If the household head was not present, another member of the household over the age of 15 could respond to the survey.